top of page

 Bal’Taz yelled over the din, “How were you brought here as a child?”

-Varick looked at Bal’Taz and then ignored him to continue cleaning his weapon.
+Varick looked at Bal’Taz and then ignored him to continue cleaning his weapons.

 The pit boss pulled a barbed whip from his belt and threatened Varick, who flinched at the sight of the lash.
-Bal’Taz could see Varick had many healed scars, perhaps from previous whippings.
+Bal’Taz could see Varick had many healed scars from previous whippings.

 “Were you brought here with a girl?”
 Bal’Taz asked Varick.

-Varick’s knuckles whitened as he tightened his grip on his weapon.
+Varick’s knuckles whitened.
+He tightened his grip on his weapons.
 He snarled at the question.
 Blood vessels stood out like cords of veined iron across his neck and shoulders.
 He began to mutter.
 Though Bal’Taz couldn’t understand everything, he understood Varick to say, “She let me be taken from that cage.
 It’s all her fault.”

 “Was her name My‑re?”
 Bal’Taz asked.